Workiva/built_redux/doc/advanced/nested_reducers.md

 // could be modified to handle more actions that rebuild Child.
 // Reducers added to the NestedReducerBuilder must have the signature:
 // (Child, Action<T>, ChildBuilder)
-final childReducerBuilder = new NestedReducerBuilder<Base, BaseBuilder, Child, ChildBuilder>(
+final childReducerBuilder = NestedReducerBuilder<Base, BaseBuilder, Child, ChildBuilder>(
         (s) => s.child, (b) => b.child) // maps from the main state object to the nested state ..add<Null>(ChildActionsNames.childAction, (s, a, b) => b.count++);